 BID also notes the recent opening of various other businesses in the area including Celebrity Styling Groomers at 112 Bloomfield Avenue, TiaMarie Beading Studio at 406 Bloomfield Avenue, Twist Frozen Yogurt at 58 Church Street, My Blue Suede Shoes at 215 Glenridge Avenue, and Anny's Playhouse Child Development Center at 213 Glenridge Avenue.

-Workers officially broke ground in late March on the $1 million redevelopment project that has been more than two years in the making after initial estimates suggested the work would be completed in Oct.
+Workers officially in late March on the $1 million redevelopment project that has been more than two years in the making after initial estimates suggested the work would be completed in Oct.
 2011.
 Work was then expected to be completed by July 1, 2012 before being delayed yet again.

 The stalled progress was because of a combination of inclement weather and problems with utilities.
-In June, PSE&G was forced to relocate some of its electrical equipment to accommodate the new roadway, which temporarily halted progress on sidewalk reconstruction.
+In June, PSE&G was forced to some of its electrical equipment to accommodate the new roadway, which temporarily halted progress on sidewalk reconstruction.

-Earlier this month, the northbound side of South Park Street was once again opened to motorists after being closed to car traffic in late May.
+Earlier this month, the northbound side of South Park Street was once again to motorists after being closed to car traffic in late May.